urbanjost/M_intrinsics/docs/intrinsics.md

   : the array to measure the number of elements of.

 - **dim**
-  : shall be a scalar of type _integer_ and its value shall be in the range from 1 to n, where n equals the rank of **array**.
+  : a value shall be
+  in the range from 1 to n, where n equals the rank of **array**.

   If not present the total number of elements of the entire array